 At the conclusion of the ice session, players and on-ice officials will remove skates, helmets and gloves and leave the facility within 15 minutes of the ice session.
 Please exit Iceland Sports Complex through the designated exits for the North and South rinks.
 Please do not exit through the lobby.
 The lobby is the designated entrance into Iceland Sports Complex.

 Spitting is not allowed anywhere on Iceland Sports Complex property, including the parking lot.

 Players, team officials, on-ice officials, timekeepers, scorekeepers and penalty box attendants will complete a COVID-19 waiver and it will be kept on file at Iceland Sports Complex.

 The KAIHA Board wants to share information with you regarding teams playing in non-sanctioned USA Hockey games and tournaments.
-If a USA Hockey registered player and/or team chooses to participate in an unsanctioned event/tournament, they must participate without any connection to USA Hockey and the KAIHA.
+If a USA Hockey registered player and/or team chooses to participate in an unsanctioned event/tournament, they must participate without any connection to USA Hockey and KAIHA.
 This means they cannot use their USA Hockey team roster, team name, team jerseys and colors or any other reference to the USA Hockey registered team and to KAIHA.
 Additionally, the USA Hockey medical and liability insurance is voided; therefore, the coaches and player families take on full responsibility for anything that may happen.
 It is important to note that the tournament may or may not have insurance coverage for teams and participants.
-Finally, MidAm & the KAIHA discourages teams from being involved in unsanctioned events, but they also recognize that all participants are free to make their own decisions and adjust to the current situation in the manner they determine is fit and appropriate.
+Finally, both MidAm and KAIHA discourages teams from being involved in unsanctioned events, but they also recognize that all participants are free to make their own decisions and adjust to the current situation in the manner they determine is fit and appropriate.